 Section 7.
 Powers of the Board.

 The Board of Directors shall have the general power to act for the Association in any manner not prohibited by Statute or the Articles of Incorporation.
 If the Association shall at any time borrow or receive by way of grant, any property of the United States or the state of New Mexico, through any of their agencies, the Board of Directors shall pursue such management methods, including accounting and audits, as such agency may prescribe.

+The Association acting through its Board of Directors may exercise the right of eminent domain to take and acquire the necessary property or rights of way for the construction, maintenance, and operation of water and wastewater lines and related facilities.
+The association shall exercise this right in the manner provider by the Eminent Domain Code Move to Article VI Section 7 (A)Eminent Domain Constitution NMSA 1078 42A-1-1 to 42A-1-33

 Section 8.
 Membership Status and Good Standing